 Credit History Lessons Each year, we conduct more than 10,000 free Credit History Lessons to help members and non-members understand their credit report.

-Bright Track Credit Score Access Among membership benefits, Dupaco provides free credit score tracking and education through Shine Online and Mobile Banking.
+Bright Track Credit Score and Full Credit Report Access Among membership benefits, Dupaco provides free credit monitoring and education through Shine Online and Mobile Banking.

 Thank Use Participation Giveback In 2016, members received more than $2.85 million as part of their participation in Dupaco's Thank Use campaign.